 RISKS RELATED TO BLUE LIGHT

 Visible light on the retina can cause thermal damage and photochemical damage.
 The exposure levels needed to result in thermal damage on the retina cannot be met with light emitted by LEDs of current technologies.
 The photochemical risk is associated with blue light retinal illuminance.
 Due to the high brightness of LEDs, the retinal illuminance levels are potentially high and must be carefully considered.
 In general, the photochemical damage of the retina depends on the accumulated dose to which the person has been exposed, which can be the result of a high intensity short exposure but can also appear after low intensity exposures repeated over long periods.
 Blue light is recognised as being harmful to the retina, as a result of cellular oxidative stress.

 Blue light is also suspected to be a risk factor in age-related macular degeneration (ARMD).

 Retinal blue light exposure can be estimated using the ICNIRP 4 guidelines.
 A quantity called the blue-light weighted radiance LB can be estimated as a function of the viewing distance and the exposure time.
-Maximum permissible exposure values (MPEs) were set by ICNIRP to provide limits for LB as a function of exposure time.
+Maximum permissible exposure values (MPEs) were set by ICNIRP to provide limits for L

 For the past three years, blue light exposure data about LEDs have been provided by LED manufacturers and professional lighting associations but also by independent laboratories and governmental agencies.